2019 Preview: DOT Hazmat Regulations to Watch

-Lion Members can check out our full breakdown of the Fall 2018 Agenda here.
+Lion Members can check out a full breakdown of the Agenda in the Member Area.

 Below, we’re going to cover a handful of the most impactful new hazmat rules coming in late 2018 and early 2019.